seyilbaatyrbek/exam-solution/README.md

 ### Multiply items in a matrix

-Write a method called `multiplyMatrix` that takes a matrix of integers (any matrix is allowed, including not square and jagged matrices) as a parameter and returns with the new matrix.
+Write a function / method called `multiplyMatrix` that takes a matrix of integers (any matrix is allowed, including not square and jagged matrices) as a parameter and returns with the new matrix.